 Students in the Department of Child and Family Studies benefit from the generosity and support of donors who have elected to provide scholarships for deserving students within the department.
-We are indebted to them for their financial suppport and their recognition of the vital contribution made by our graduates to improve the lives of children, families, and communities in the United States and around the world.
+We are indebted to them for their financial support and their recognition of the vital contribution made by our graduates to improve the lives of children, families, and communities in the United States and around the world.

-- A student must be enrolled during the up coming school year to receive an undergraduate scholarship as a tuition benefit.
+- A student must be enrolled during the upcoming school year to receive an undergraduate scholarship as a tuition benefit.
 Students graduating before the next academic year (which begins each fall) are ineligible for undergraduate scholarships.

 - Currently enrolled students graduating by December of the next academic year, who will be pursuing graduate studies during the following spring semester, are eligible for graduate scholarships.

 - The deadline for applications for scholarships is 5:00 p.m. on March 1, 2014.
 Incomplete applications will not be considered.